 I think fall can be represented best by a pumpkin!
 I love them all!
 Big, small, fat, tall, orange, white or blue!
 Cinderella, baby boo, big moon, Musquee de Provence, blue makote and more!

-Give me a pumpkin and it becomes the centerpiece of any decor!
+Give me a pumpkin and it becomes the centerpiece of any decor in my home!

 Use one big beautiful show stopper pumpkin or go for a mini pumpkin patch of smaller ones when you decorate!